Dining Out in Thailand

 The hotel provides lounges chairs and beach umbrellas to hotel guests.

 Dozens of other properties – from four and five star resorts to modest guest houses – are scattered about nearby.
+Proud Phuket, for example, is located a 10 minute walk from the beach, and I thoroughly enjoyed me stay there.

 As often happens in Thailand, when large resorts with excellent food and beverage outlets open, modest family run eateries and watering holes pop up nearby.